 2. Remove unwanted extensions

-In addition to protecting your Mac with an antivirus app, review the extensions installed on your Chrome browser and remove any unfamiliar ones.
+In addition to protecting your Mac with an antivirus app, review the extensions installed on your Chrome browser and remove any similar to Search Marquis, Search Baron, Safe Finder, or unfamiliar ones.
 Computer viruses can also spread through malicious plugins, and they could be the cause of the abnormal behavior you’ve noticed on your Apple device lately.

 3. Reset Chrome to default settings